Shushpancheak/city-cutter/README.md

 A telegram bot that cuts given city with Voronoi diagram according to points that correspond to given place name (store, cinema...)

 ## Motivation
-I saw a [website](http://melbourneschoolzones.com/) that used Voronoi diagram to actually help people locating schools nearby.
+An interesting [website](http://melbourneschoolzones.com/) catched my eye, as it was using Voronoi diagram to help people with locating nearest school to them.
 I tried to generalise this concept by making variable city and points of interest.

 ## Use
 To use this telegram bot, you should type in PM: "/cut_the_city '{name of city}' '{name of place}'".